bearyogi/Edrone-Task/README.md

 ## Status and config
-This application is under construction./
+This application is under construction.\
-To make use of application, download the .jar file and put it in separate folder./ You may require proper java version to be installed./
+To make use of application, download the .jar file and put it in separate folder.\
+You may require proper java version to be installed.\

 ## Contact